 There are a ton of other Pinterest specific plugins out there too, some which will put a Pin It button on your images themselves when a visitor hovers on top of them.
 For example, the WP Tasty Pins plugin I mentioned earlier will do that.
 I don't like those Pin It buttons hovering on top of my images because I don't want the button on ALL of my images, so I prefer a more general sharing plugin like Social Warfare, but you do what's best for you.
 Regardless of what you do, you'll get more Pinterest shares if you make it easy for people to share your posts, so take that into consideration.

 After you've completed the above checklist, you'll be ready to start Marketing Your Travel Blog on Pinterest.
-Most people in the Travel is Life Tribe, including myself, use Tailwind to schedule and post our Pins, and we're members of Tailwind Tribes, which are a reciprocal form of Pin sharing.
+Most people in the Travel is Life Creators community, including myself, use Tailwind to schedule and post our Pins, and we're members of Tailwind Tribes, which are a reciprocal form of Pin sharing.
 We also join group boards and participate in reciprocal sharing groups on Facebook.